 Not every customer is right for me and I’m not right for every customer, and that’s okay.

-A couple of months ago my Aunt Kali was in town visiting.
+One time my Aunt Kali was in town visiting.
 She’s allergic to seafood – not just shellfish – but all seafood.
 So guess what?
 No matter how amazing the new seafood restaurant Waters is, it’s not for Kali.
 We ate pizza instead.

 Is Waters a bad restaurant?
 No, it’s actually rather delicious!
 It just wasn’t right for Kali.